 During a dimensional examination, distortions and dimensional tolerances of the components are evaluated.
 This is to find issues that may have adverse effects on the performance and stability of the lifting device.
 The dimensional tolerance and configuration alignment of the components must be within the limit specified by the manufacturer or by the safety standards set by the authorities.

-After the visual and dimensional examinations are done and you find no deficiencies or irregularities in the device, a functional or operational test must be performed.
-This test will assess the function of the operating and safety systems of the device.
 A no-load test and a Safe Working Load (SWL) performance test are both included in this examination.
 A no-load test is done when the lifting appliance is not loaded while the SWL performance test is to assess the performance of the device when it is carrying the recommended amount of load.

 An opening-up examination evaluates the concealed or covered parts of the lifting device such as the gearboxes and the braking system.
 This examination makes sure that the components are within the recommended limits as specified by the manufacturer.
 It is required after the functional test discovers abnormal conditions or irregularities.